 Our default security policies and dedicated infrastructure keep every customer secure.
 However, we understand every organization is different, and we can meet the needs of even the most stringent teams.
 We can provide tools to meet any need from isolation to encryption to direct connects and beyond.

-MacStadium is independently ISO/IEC 27001:2013 and ISO/IEC 27002:2013 certified as a company across all of our data centers.
+MacStadium is independently ISO/IEC 27001:2013 certified as a company across all of our data centers.
 This can save you time and money from an audit, certification and compliance perspective, and your developers can rest easier knowing that we hold this globally-recognized security certification.
+View our certificate here.

-MacStadium’s US data centers maintain SOC 1 Type 1 & 2 and SOC 2 Type 1 & 2 compliance.
+MacStadium’s US data centers maintain SOC 1 Type 1 & 2, SOC 2 Type 1 & 2, and SOC 3 compliance.
 System and Organization Controls (SOC) audits have stricter requirements than ISO with respect to physical and data center-level cyber security.
-Learn more about the SOC suite here.
+View MacStadium's SOC 3 report here.

 Passed in 2016, the EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and was designed to give EU citizens more control over their personal data.
 The GDPR applies to any organization operating within the EU, as well as any organizations outside of the EU which offer goods or services to customers or businesses in the EU.
 With its broad scope, GDPR applies to nearly every corporation in the world.

 MacStadium is GDPR ready, and our infrastructure, procedures and certifications enable our customers to be GDPR compliant.
 Given MacStadium’s IaaS role, we urge you to evaluate the GDPR and review your security, compliance and data protection processes to ensure compliance.
 If you already have robust compliance, security and data privacy practices in place, your compliance with GDPR should be simple.